 Which tool is better for beginners?

 Cartesia (Voice AI) is typically easier for beginners (free tier and onboarding signals).
-OpenAI releases new voice models for more natural live conversations may still work if you need developers building real-time voice assistant applications.
+OpenAI releases new voice models for more natural live conversations may still work if you need ai application developers.

 Which tool is better for teams and enterprise?